WPJohnny-plugins/pro-reports-for-memberpress/readme.txt

 == Description ==

-This plugins lets you see more useful data than the built-in MemberPress reports.
+This plugin shows more useful data than the built-in MemberPress reports.
 You can see how many of each membership/product sold, etc. Currently, the built-in MemberPress reports spends too much time on transaction-related info like “completed, pending, failed, refunded”.
-Those are nice to have in terms of transactional data, but not helpful to me in terms of product data.
+Those are nice to have in terms of transactional data, but not helpful in terms of product sales data.

 I got sick of waiting around for MemberPress to update their official reports function.
 I’ve asked for certain features and laid them out nicely for 2 years, even spoke to some of their devs but they never got around to it.
 I think they’re too busy doing integrations and what not so I built my own reports plugin.

 It will be free for now, but might charge one day to recoup development costs and also improve it.
+We're open to suggestions if you're interested in a pro version.

 == Features ==

 * More available date ranges – default MemberPress reports only shows Month, Year, All-Time.
-This plugin allows Yesterday, Today, Last 7 Days, Last 30 days, This Month, This Year, Last 364 Days, Last Year, and Custom Date Range.
+This plugin allows Yesterday, Today, Last 7 Days, Last 30 days, This Month, This Year, Last 364 Days, Last Year, All Time, and Custom Date Range.
-* Visual proportion – bar charts show proportion of sales to each product.
+* Visual proportion – bar charts show proportion of sales for each product.
-* Filter products – Can filter/choose which products to show on sales charts.
+* Filter products – can filter/choose which products to show on sales charts.
-* Product breakdowns – calculate quantities sold, coupons used, and total sales by each product.
+* Product breakdowns – see quantities sold, coupons used, refunds, and total sales by each product.
 * Match website timezone - the built-in MemberPress reports shows data in UTC timezone which can be frustrating if it doesn't match your website's timezone.
-My plugin conveniently shows the report data in the same timezon as your site.
-This does NOT change the actual data, it only just changes what you see in reports.
+My plugin conveniently shows report data in the same timezone as your site.
+This does NOT change the actual stored data, it only just changes what you see in reports.

 == Installation ==